dotnet/dotnet-docker/documentation/supported-tags.md

 - They are updated in response to base image updates (like a Debian base image) for the supported life of the .NET release.
 - The .NET components within the image will be updated.

-### `<OS version>`
+### OS update policies

-This tag pattern references an image with a specific OS version, but floats on OS patch updates.
+Version-specific operating system tags reference an image with a specific OS version, but floats on OS patch updates.
 See [Supported Platforms](supported-platforms.md#operating-systems) for the list of supported operating systems.

 Examples: